compose-spec/compose-spec/14-include.md

 ## Include

 A Compose application can declare dependency on another Compose application that is managed by another team or shared with others.
+This is useful if:
+- You want to reuse other Compose files
+- You need to factor out parts of your application model into separate Compose files so they can be managed separately or shared with others.
-This is useful if teams need to keep a Compose file reasonably complicated for the limited amount of resources it has to declare for it's own sub-domain, within a larger deployment.
+- Teams need to keep a Compose file reasonably complicated for the limited amount of resources it has to declare for it's own sub-domain, within a larger deployment.

 The `include` top-level section is used to define the dependency on another Compose application, or sub-domain.
 Each path listed in the `include` section is loaded as an individual Compose application model, with it's own project directory, in order to resolve relative paths.